Menu

 print(event)

-Tip: Set recursion_limit by hand for every graph you ship.
-Don’t lean on the default of 25.
-If your agent usually needs 10 tool calls, pick 30–40.
-If it’s a short 3-step pipeline, pick 10.
-Spelling it out tells the next dev what “normal” looks like for this graph.
+TIP: Always set this limit by hand for live systems.
+Don’t lean on the default 25.
+If your agent usually needs 10 tool calls, set it to 30-40.
+If it’s a simple 3-step flow, use 10.
+A clear limit tells the next dev what “normal” looks like.

 What Is GraphRecursionError?

-When the step count goes past the limit, LangGraph throws GraphRecursionError.
-It’s a plain Python exception — you catch it with try/except like any other.
+When your graph blows past the cap, LangGraph throws GraphRecursionError.
+It’s a normal Python error you can catch with try/except.

-Let’s trigger one on purpose.
-This graph has no way out — the router always sends it back to loop_node.
+Let’s force one on purpose.
+This graph has no way out — should_loop always sends control back to "loop_node".

 python